SNMP Trapping

 We have our items now but we still are missing our trigger.
 Go back to your host and click on the triggers and add the following trigger.

-Name: Problem (Link down:) Severity: Warning
+Problem (Link down:) - Severity: Warning

-Problem expression: last(/Network Switch 01/trap.ifOperStatus)=2 and last(/Network Switch 01/trap.ifAdminStatus)=2
+last(/Network Switch 01/trap.ifOperStatus)=2 and last(/Network Switch 01/trap.ifAdminStatus)=2 - Recovery expression:

-Recovery expression: last(/Network Switch 01/trap.ifOperStatus)=1 and last(/Network Switch 01/trap.ifAdminStatus)=1
+last(/Network Switch 01/trap.ifOperStatus)=1 and last(/Network Switch 01/trap.ifAdminStatus)=1

 Make sure to also select the box Allow manual close.
-This can help to close
+This can help to close the problem in case we don't receive a TRAP.

 You should now be able to sent a trap to open and close a problem in Zabbix based on the status of the ifOperStatus and the ifAdminStatus